Sean Manaea: Amateur career

-Manaea was raised in Wanatah, Indiana, population 1,000.
+Manaea was raised in Wanatah, Indiana, a town with a population of 1,000.
 He attended South Central Junior-Senior High School in Union Mills, Indiana, for his first three years of high school.
 After his junior year, he competed in the first All-Indiana Crossroads Showcase Series.
 Manaea transferred to Andrean High School in Merrillville, Indiana.
 Playing for the baseball team at Andrean, Manaea was part of the state champions in 2010, his senior year.
 He threw a fastball between 82–85 mph.

 Not selected in the Major League Baseball (MLB) draft out of high school, Manaea enrolled at Indiana State University (ISU), where he played college baseball for the Indiana State Sycamores baseball team, competing in the Missouri Valley Conference of NCAA's Division I. After his freshman year at ISU, Manaea played collegiate summer baseball for the Dubois County Bombers of the Prospect League.
 Manaea was 5–3 with a 3.34 ERA and recorded 115 strikeouts (13th in the nation) in 105 innings pitched for the Sycamores as a sophomore.

 Following his sophomore year at Indiana State, he competed for the Hyannis Harbor Hawks in the Cape Cod Baseball League, where he went 5–1 with a 1.22 earned run average (ERA) and a league-leading 85 strikeouts (setting the modern record for a single summer) in 51 2/3 innings pitched, and won the league's Outstanding Prospect Award, and was named the B.F.C Whitehouse Top Pitcher, Summer National Player of the Year by Perfect Game USA, and the Cape Cod League's top prospect by Baseball America.
 In 2013, Manaea was named a Preseason All-American and added to the National Pitcher of the Year Watch List.
 He compiled a 5–4 record, a 1.47 ERA, and 93 strikeouts in 73 1/3 innings, ranking fourth in the nation in strikeouts per 9 innings pitched (11.4), while leading the league with 5 balks.
 By the end of his collegiate career, his fastball reached as high as 97 mph.